gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 Interfacing with C++ constructors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to interface with C++ constructors GNAT provides the ``pragma CPP_Constructor`` (see the :title:`GNAT_Reference_Manual` for additional information).
+To interface with C++ constructors GNAT provides the ``pragma CPP_Constructor`` (see the :title:`GNAT_Reference_Manual` for additional information).
-In this section we present some common uses of C++ constructors in mixed-languages programs in GNAT.
+In this section, we present some common uses of C++ constructors in mixed-languages programs in GNAT.

-Let us assume that we need to interface with the following C++ class:
+Let us assume we need to interface with the following C++ class:

 .. code-block:: cpp